Author: SUNJAE

 Epi 01: PLUTO.
 Part 25 — The New Body

-Leo’s Blackcar Y pulled out of Tera Motors Factory No. 2 and merged onto the Skyway, headed for Seongbuk-dong.
+Leo’s Blackcar Y pulled out of Terra Motors Factory No. 2 and merged onto the Skyway, headed for Seongbuk-dong.
 Six minutes to Dr. Jang’s grand mansion.
 But the moment the Blackcar Y appeared on the road, police drones immediately began their pursuit.
 Whirrr— whirrrr— Twelve patrol-type pursuit drones.
 Their rear LIDAR immediately identified the Blackcar…

 -